Friday, March 27th-- Today was a beautiful spring day! Unfortunately, we spent a large part of the day at the immigration office. Really dumb!

 Because Christopher had a dumb birthday, we took all the kids with us to the immigration office on Friday.
 After we found out our fate for the weekend, we wanted to take the kids to Meguro River to see the cherry blossoms there as a part of Christopher's birthday celebration.

 This picture is two blocks from our apartment on the way to Ebisu Station.
 The Lawson convenience store that we frequent several times a week (for the best apple juice on the planet!) is on the right--and cherry blossoms in full bloom are right in front of it!!
 Our first view of the infamous Japanese cherry blossoms!
+Oh, what splendor!
+I think we could get very used to seeing blossoms all over Tokyo for the next week or so!

 As we continued on to Ebisu on our way to immigration, we walked under blossoms and enjoyed the ones across the street as well.